GCSE Biology DNA Revision Notes

 4 marksView mark scheme hint▾

-Include the role of enzymes, the separation of strands, and base pairing.
+Include the role of enzymes and complementary base pairing.

-What is meant by 'base pairing' in DNA?
+What is meant by complementary base pairing?
 [2 marks]

 2 marksView mark scheme hint▾